Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/14/2024</td>
+<td align="center">5/15/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GK9U3EWJ9/the-royal-knights-end-and-then">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU820J9/devour">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The great tyrant, Lucemon, has been revived and the Digital World is gone: only its<br>three moons remain.
-On the third moon, the children meet the reincarnations of Ofanimon and<br>Cherubimon and reaffirm their mission to save the Digital World.
-But, when the Royal Knights<br>attack once more...</p>
+<p align="center">Right after the game starts, Barou steals a goal with his overwhelming individual skills.
+Improved<br>Naruhaya leads Isagi and Nagi by the nose, forcing them a tough time.
+Naruhaya is<br>desperate to catch up to geniuses like Barou and Nagi to survive in Blue Lock.<br>Just the same, Isagi struggles but finds a glimpse of his new weapon, inspired by<br>Naruhaya's move.
+In the extreme condition where the egos of everyone collide, the time has<br>come for Isagi to evolve.</p>
 </td>
 </tr>
 </table>